Monumental depictions of Amanitore: Temple of Apedemak

 This idea of male-female symmetry is shown throughout the side fronts of the temple as well.
 While the deities are split with male depictions on the south/left side and female depictions on the north/right side, Amanitore and Natakamani are shown on both side fronts of the temple.
 The inclusion of both coregents on the side fronts is important in conveying the concept of male-female dualism of regency in Meroitic culture.
 Specifically, on the south front, the two are shown each wearing a diadem featuring a lion-headed uraeus in the front.
 These diadems signify the symmetry of male-female regency.
 Correspondingly, on the north front, Amanitore is depicted wearing a Kushite skullcap crown on which there is a diadem containing two uraei—one wearing the red crown and the other wearing a white crown—and a vulture head.
-She is also shown wearing a crown superstructure that is made up of cow’s horns and the sundisc of the goddess Isis.
-Next to her, Natakamani is depicted wearing an atef crown while Arikankharor is adorned in a coat decorated with varied images of Apedemak’s head with a hemhem crown or a human head wearing either the plymed crown of Amun or an atef crown of Osiris.
-The inclusion of these adronments is intended to present the coregents and the prince as the deities Osiris, Isis, and Horus.
+She is also shown wearing a crown superstructure that is made up of cow's horns and the sundisc of the goddess Isis.
+Next to her, Natakamani is depicted wearing an atef crown while Arikankharor is adorned in a coat decorated with varied images of Apedemak's head with a hemhem crown or a human head wearing either the plumed crown of Amun or an atef crown of Osiris.
+The inclusion of these adornments is intended to present the coregents and the prince as the deities Osiris, Isis, and Horus.
 Significantly, this iconography establishes Amanitore as at the center of the scene as she is associated with Isis and is shown wearing the double uraeus, while the king only has one uraeus.
-This difference in crowns of the coregents suggests an intended emphasis on Amanitore’s authority in Kush.
+This difference in crowns of the coregents suggests an intended emphasis on Amanitore's authority in Kush.